proxyroot/proxyroot.github.io/about.md

 > Afroze's achievements extend beyond his professional endeavors.
 With a Master of Science in Computer Science from New York University and a Bachelor of Technology in Computer Science from Jawaharlal Nehru Technological University, he possesses a solid academic foundation that complements his extensive industry experience.

-> Driven by a genuine passion for problem-solving and a desire to make a positive impact, Afroze Ahamed Khan Mohamed is an exceptional software engineer dedicated to driving technological advancement and delivering transformative solutions in the field.
+> Driven by a genuine passion for problem-solving and a desire to make a positive impact, an exceptional software engineer dedicated to driving technological advancement and delivering transformative solutions in the field.
 With a track record of success and a forward-thinking mindset, Afroze is poised to excel in any endeavor he undertakes.

 ### Spice